Tucows Inc. – Consensus Indicates Potential 6.4% Upside

 Tucows Inc. with ticker code (TCX) have now 1 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 68.5 and 68.5 and has a mean target at 68.5.
-With the stocks previous close at 64.39 this would indicate that there is a potential upside of 6.4%.
-There is a 50 day moving average of 63.68 and the 200 day moving average is 56.57.
-The company has a market cap of $677m.
-You can visit the company’s website by visiting: http://www.tucows.com
+The range between the high target price and low target price is between 68.5 and 68.5 calculating the mean target price we have 68.5.
+Now with the previous closing price of 64.39 this now indicates there is a potential upside of 6.4%.
+The 50 day moving average now sits at 63.68 and the 200 moving average now moves to 56.57.
+The market cap for the company is $677m.
+Visit the company website at: http://www.tucows.com

 Tucows Inc. provides network access, domain name registration, email, mobile telephony, and other Internet services in Canada, the United States, and Europe.
 It operates through two segments, Network Access Services and Domain Services.
 The Network Access Services segment offers mobile services under the Ting Mobile name, including the sale of retail telephony services, mobile phone hardware, and related accessories.
 It also provides roaming service to international travelers under the Zipsim and Always Online Wireless names; fixed high-speed Internet access services to consumer and business customers; network consulting services; and billing, provisioning, and customer care software solutions to Internet Service Providers (ISPs) through its Platypus billing software.
 This segment distributes its products and services through the Ting Website, as well as through third-party retail stores and online retailers.
 The Domain Services segment offers wholesale and retail domain name registration services; portfolio services; and value-added services, such as hosted email, Internet security services, Internet hosting, WHOIS privacy, publishing tools, and other value-added services for end-users under the OpenSRS, eNom, Ascio, and Hover brands.
 The company was formerly known as Infonautics and changed its name to Tucows Inc. in August 2001.
 Tucows Inc. was incorporated in 1992 and is headquartered in Toronto, Canada.